captn3m0/captn3m0.github.com/_posts/2013-09-21-aboard-the-nautilus.md

 is an update to that post.

-Since the last post, I've moved on to using Linux, using Ubuntu as my primary OS.
-The desktop shell of my choice right now is OpenBox, as it offers me a perfect balance of speed and control.
+Since the last post, I've moved on to using Linux, using Elementary OS as my primary OS.
+Over the time period this post was written, I've shifted from using Cinnamon to Openbox and finally to elementaryOS's pantheon as my Desktop Manager.
 I'm thinking of switching to Arch Linux, just to get a faster experience.
 I use Synapse as my application launcher, because its much faster than anything else out there.

-For most of my web browsing needs, I rely on Google Chrome Stable and a daily build of Chromium (v30 as of now) for most of my work.
+For most of my web browsing needs, I rely on Google Chrome Stable and a daily build of Chromium (v31 as of now) for most of my work.
  I switch between them all the time.
 I use Firefox (stable) only to test out my projects from time to time.